College Students

 Regular exercise can help you combat not only stress but also weight gain.
 When you exercise, your body gets more oxygen and produces endorphins that act as natural painkillers and improve your mood.
 That’s why it’s important to incorporate exercise into your daily routine – at least 30 minutes of high-intensity exercise or 50 minutes of light walking.
 To fit more exercise into your schedule, you should choose activities you enjoy doing.
 For example, you can take regular walks in the park, do yoga, join a gym, or go swimming.

-Try to make your routine interesting and combine muscle-building exercises with different variations of cardio throughout a week.
-In this way, you will balance your physical or mental reactions to stress.
+Try to make your routine exciting and combine muscle-building exercises with different variations of cardio weekly.
+This way, you will balance your physical or mental reactions to stress.

 Find Support

 When you go to college, you typically leave your best friends and family behind and adjusting to college can be very difficult.
 Without emotional support, you may feel lonely or “lost,” and both feelings can be stressful.
-It’s important to stay connected to your family and friends at home so you should use email, phone, or video chat in messengers to get in touch with them.
+It’s essential to stay connected to your family and friends at home, so you should use email, phone, or video chat in messengers to contact them.
 Besides, you should build a new support circle at college.
 Find a friend who will gladly listen to you and won’t be judgmental.
-Get involved in clubs and groups and take advantage of social opportunities to meet a lot of people at the college campus.
-Who knows maybe some of them will become your life-long friends.
+Get involved in clubs and groups and take advantage of social opportunities to meet many people at the college campus.
+Who knows, maybe some of them will become your life-long friends.
 The good idea is to look for professional help.
-You can consult a professional counselor or psychologist.
-If you feel you can’t handle your stress, you should reach out to your university’s mental health center.
+You can consult a professional counsellor or psychologist.
+If you feel you can’t handle your stress, you should contact your university’s mental health centre.